 Meditation, mindfulness, transcendence.
 Words like these and others are often an immediate turn-off for most traditional Christians.
-In fact, in modern American churches, especially those which take a more conservative view, there is little room for much exploration of true spirituality.
+In fact, in modern American churches, especially those that take a more conservative view, there is little room for much exploration of true spirituality.

-It is understandable, though, when you consider how that over the years, as the New Age Movement made itself more prevalent in everyday life, conservative Christians have felt the need to make a distinct division between themselves and spirituality.
+It is understandable, though, when you consider how over the years, as the New Age Movement made itself more prevalent in everyday life, conservative Christians have felt the need to make a distinct division between themselves and spirituality.

 However, in this effort to make a distinction, Christians have also alienated themselves from spiritual practices that the Word of God actually encourages.

 What’s Everyone So Scared Of?